ncatlab/nlab-content/pages/921.md

 ### The locale of real numbers

-A [[constructive mathematics|constructive]] construction of the real numbers is discussed at
+A [[constructive mathematics|constructive]] construction of the real line is discussed at

 * [[locale of real numbers]]